owncloud/ocis/docs/ocis/deployment/continuous_deployment.md

 {{< toc >}}

-We are continuously deploying following deployment examples.
+We are continuously deploying the following deployment examples.
 Every example is deployed in two flavors:
 - Latest: reflects the current master branch state of oCIS and will be updated with every commit to master
 - Released: reflects the newest release state (currently latest release of version 1) and will be updated with every release